pfgithub/threadclient/README.md

         on the outside and set pointer-events: none on the content while the content is not revealed.
 I thought I did this already but maybe something with having two seperate implementations caused it.
 -   [ ] the refresh button
+-   [ ] expand bitly links (for example, the links in the `r/iama` new sidebar calendar widget) - nvm bitly's api requires the requester knows a secret which is not possible
+-   [ ] add a wikipedia client `https://en.wikipedia.org/w/rest.php/v1/page/…`, `{headers: {'Accept': "application/json; charset=UTF-8", 'Origin': location.origin}}`
 -   [ ] support open in new tab on added to homescreen version of page
 -   [ ] avoid keeping iframes in dom when they are not visible
 -   [ ] twitter tweet preview support (`https://cdn.syndication.twimg.com/tweet?id=`:id`&lang=en`)